irJERAD/saysjerad/content/who-me/spiritual-economics.md

 I DO NOT UNDERSTAND HOW THIS HAPPENED.
 THESE INDIVIDUALS CREATED A CULTURAL OF STEALING FOR POWER AND CONSUMING FOR THEIR OWN GAIN.

 The new world will instantly devour eachother in a nonstop race to become the biggest thing to watch everything be destroyed - themselves taking the longest.

+We may even find small groups of very fast individuals who swallow the entire planet and its people in the moments they watch their own death.

+TWO DEVILS IS PLENTY ENOUGH TO MANAGE MY THROTLE AND EXPOSURE.
+Please STOP using these 4 to 5 man memory traps.

+It gives them enough power to end a world against one secret helpers wishes.